 While advertising your installation company and its services, your business could be susceptible to advertising injury claims.
 For instance, a competing installation company could sue you for copying a logo or slogan.
 Accidental advertising injuries are covered by general liability insurance.
 This includes:

 Sometimes problems crop up only after a project is complete.
-Products-completed operations coverage protects installers from lawsuits over faulty workmanship that causes an injury or property damage.
+Products-completed operations coverage protects installers from lawsuits over faulty workmanship (or products) that causes an injury or property damage.

 For example, a newly installed window could leak and damage the hardwood flooring in a client's living room.
 Or a connection on a recently installed washing machine could come loose, flooding a client's garage and soaking their belongings.